 A lower number of babies are being born on Saturdays and Sundays.
-What does it mean to have fewer Saturn and Sun ruled children in the overall mix?
+What does it mean to have fewer Saturn and Sun ruled children in the overall mix of things?

-Before 1950 most women were giving birth at home withe the help of relatives and midwives.
+Up until 1950 most women gave birth at home with the able assistance of relatives and midwives.
 At that time the number of births was reported to be equally divided between the seven days of the week.
-This means that about 14 percent of infants were entering this world naturally on any given day.
+This means that about 14 percent of infants were being born naturally on EACH day of the week.
 Since then the Saturday and Sunday births have each steadily dropped to about 12 percent and that’s where it is right now.

 The difference between 14 and 12 percent doesn’t seem like a big deal, but it is.
 There are approximately 360,000 babies born daily in the world.
-The 2 percent difference between 14 and 12 per that day of the week throughout one year equals 18,000 births.
-So considering both days, Saturday and Sunday, 36,000 births “might be” occurring on the wrong day of the week each year.
-I say “might be” because we can’t prove that the birth of babies are actually intended for certain days of the week.
+The 2 percent difference between 14 and 12 per that day of the week throughout one year is approximately 18,000 births.
+So considering both days, Saturday and Sunday, 36,000 births “might be” actually occurring on ‘the wrong day’ of the week each year.
+“Might be” is used because we can’t prove that the births of babies are actually intended for certain days of the week.
 We only count up those who show up for “work.”

-Right this shift in day of the week births only concerns the high-tech medical nations.
+At this time the reported shift in day of the week births only concerns the high-tech medical nations.
 It comes from the scheduling of births for the convenience of hospital and clinics.
 Deliveries that can be planned (induced and cesarean procedures) are scheduled on weekdays when hospitals are fully staffed.
-Severa; medical articles have appeared discouraging the use of these two surgical interventions except in emergencies, but any immediate changes in this direction appear to be highly unlikely in our current practice of medicine.
+Several medical articles have appeared discouraging the use of these two surgical interventions except in emergencies, but any immediate changes in this direction appear to be highly unlikely in our current practice of medicine.

-Our current social scene does resemble this odd mix of energies.
-If this new combination of Day Rays has any such effect on our affairs, it can be corrected by allowing natural “birthing” to occur.
-It is not being suggested that we go back to home births, but that the natural Day Ray rhythms be respected by letting births to take place naturally on the day of the Soul’s Choice.
+Our current social scene seems to resemble this strange mix of energies.
+If this new combination of Day Rays has a detrimental effect on our worldly affairs, it can only be corrected by allowing natural “birthing” to occur.
+It is not being suggested that we go back to home births, but that the natural Day Ray rhythms be respected by letting birthing to take place naturally on the day of the Soul’s Choice.
 There’s no reason that doctors can’t occasionally cover weekends and take time off during the week providing adequate medical staff to greet the newcomers to our planet.